 To ensure the implementation of these measures, aggregators SMS, smsmode© in particular, have implemented a series of filters and an artificial intelligence system to whitelist or blacklist OADCs.

-* Association of Independent CPaaS and CCaaS Actors
+*Association of Independent CPaaS and CCaaS Players

 What about Sender Ids for real "sensitive" brands?